ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 :underline:`First screen`

+We model screening only in the alternative scenario.
+All simulants are eligible for screening.
+The current screening coverage (orange line in the graph) is the proportion of simulants who will attend their first screening.
+The screening coverage is **cumulative**.
+Only simulants aged 40 and above will be covered.
+We can model the first screen attendance uniformly distributed within the first year of coverage.
+For example, in 2020, 5% (the screening coverage in 2020) of simulants aged 40 and above will recieve a first screen within the first year (before 2021).
+If the screening coverage in 2021 is 6%, then 1% more simulants will attend first screening in 2021.

+Based on the simulants H. pylori status by **screen test**, and atrophy state, they will be due their next screening according to the screening branch.
+Make sure we track simulants' H. pylori true status, H. hylori screen status, and H. pylori treatment status.
+Note that the screening tree branches by simulants H. pylori screening status but the simulants cancer incidence follows the H. pylori true status.

 .. image:: stomach_cancer_screening_coverage.svg

-:underline:`Screening frequency`
+:underline:`Subsequent screening frequency`

 Stomach cancer screening algorithm was derived from the 2019 guidelines from the China Anti-Cancer Association and National Clinical Research Center for Cancer.
-All simulants will follow this decision tree to decide if they are due a screening.
+All simulants will follow this decision tree to decide if they are due a subsequent screening.
 The decision tree branches according to:

    1) Pre-cancer state (atrophy vs no atrophy)
    2) H pylori status